 If you live in Florida and are looking for a financial advisor, Florida Financial Advisors may be worth considering.
 As a small, local firm, it provides personalized service to meet the unique needs of state residents.
 That service may come at a cost, however, as Florida Financial Advisors’ fees may be higher than average, though it is difficult to predict your exact fee as the firm only provides maximum rates.

 Be aware that advisors at the firm may stand to make financial gains by recommending certain products, so there is potential for conflict of interest.
-Additionally, while the firm may be of interest to Florida residents, its specialized focus on Floridians and the fact that all of its offices are located in the Sunshine State means it may not be a good fit for residents of other states, who may be better served by another financial advisor firm.
+Additionally, while the firm may be of great interest to Florida residents, its specialized focus on Floridians and the fact that all but one of its offices are located in the Sunshine State means it may not be a good fit for residents of other states, who may be better served by another financial advisor firm.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.